jogoodma/homology-explorer/docs/draft_report.md

 # Acknowledgments

 The authors would like to thank all of the open source developers and researchers for their efforts.
+The model organism databases: FlyBase, MGD, RGD, SGD, WormBase, XenBase, ZFIN, PomBase, and the Alliance of Genome Resources.
 We also wish to thank the National Institutes of Health (NIH) for supporting the biological data resources that were used for this project and
-Dr. Yanhui Hu for providing us with the DIOPT data.
+Dr. Yanhui Hu and DIOPT for providing us with the data.

 # References